BerriJ/devenv/readme.md

 ## SSH and GPG Keys

-Look [here](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) on how to forward your lokal keys into the container.
+Look [here](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) on how to forward your local keys into the container.

 # Without VS-Code: